AndrewjSage/andrewjsage.github.io/teaching.md

 title: Teaching
 ---

-When I am excited  by a topic, my first reaction is to share it, in hope of inspiring the same enthusiasm in others.
-When my students share my passion for analyzing data, this brings me great intrinsic reward.
-I find personal and small group interactions with my students very valuable and I try to create opportunities for these to occur both inside and outside the classroom.
-It is important that my students know I want them to succeed and I strive to create an environment where students are comfortable taking risks that will result in learning.
+When I find a topic exciting, my first reaction is to share it, in hope of inspiring the same enthusiasm in others.
+When my students share my passion for analyzing data, it brings me great intrinsic reward.
+I find personal and small group interactions with my students valuable and try to create opportunities for these to occur inside and outside the classroom.
+It is important for my students to know that I want them to succeed and I strive to create an environment where students are comfortable and willing to take risks.

 Learning results from engagement of the brain and subsequent reflection.
-It is my responsibility as an educator to create situations for this to occur.
+As an educator, I seek to create situations where this can occur.
 Through my participation in Iowa State's <a href="http://www.celt.iastate.edu/graduate-students-postdocs/preparing-future-faculty"> Preparing Future Faculty program</a>, I work with experts in the University's <a href="http://www.celt.iastate.edu/"> Center for Excellence in Learning and Teaching  </a> to design and implement active learning strategies in my classes.

 My collegiate teaching experience includes the following courses.